Di2g10/attribution-mock-data-model/README.md

 | Main   | Maintainers             | No one          |
 | Dev    | Developers and maintainers | No one      |

 - Default branch should be Dev
 - Delete this section of the template.

 ## 1. CI/CD Setup
 This section describes how to setup the package initially for automated code checking and testing.
 As standard it runs all the tests in the `testing` folder and runs black/ruff and MyPy with MyPy being allowed to fail.

-To get this running initially, turn on Project CI/CD setting:
-- Go to Settings -> General -> Visibility, project features, permissions
-- Tick the CI/CD option and press save

 ### 1.1.
 Keyring Values
 If secrets are required for testing/using the package these can be set up as CI/CD variables with the following naming convention